-Best Laptops for Linux in 2019
+Best Laptops for Linux

 Today there are hundreds of different models of laptops on the market, but there are just a handful of operating systems available so when it comes to choosing the best laptops for Linux it can be difficult.